raghavendra-koti/u-cloud-developer/README.md

 "Release" release the appropriate version of the software to the kubernetes cloud in rolling manner to avoid downtime

 There are various release modes
+1. DEPLOY - Builds docker images and pushes them to the docker hub
-1. RELEASE - Releases the version specified as a rolling release to avoid downtime
+2. RELEASE - Releases the version specified as a rolling release to avoid downtime.
+Assumes the version has already been deployed in a previous step.
-2. RELASE-BETA - Releases a new version and runs the services in parallel to the existing version for A/B testing
+3. RELASE-BETA - Releases a new version and runs the services in parallel to the existing version for A/B testing
-3. PROMOTE - Promotes the BETA version to production
+4. PROMOTE - Promotes the BETA version to production
-4. ROLLBACK - downgrades the version of the services to a specified previous version
+5. ROLLBACK - downgrades the version of the services to a specified previous version
-5. ROLLBACK-BETA - Kills the beta version instances
+6. ROLLBACK-BETA - Kills the current beta version instances

 .travis.yml has the following environment variables that are used to specify the above release modes

-1. BUILD
+1. DEPLOY
-ACTION=BUILD
+ACTION=DEPLOY VERSION=1.0

-2.
+2. RELEASE
+ACTION=RELEASE VERSION=1.0

+3. RELEASE-BETA
+ACTION=RELEASE-BETA VERSION=1.1.beta

+4. PROMOTE
+ACTION=PROMOTE VERSION=1.1

+5. ROLLBACK
+ACTION=ROLLBACK ROLLBACK_VERSION=0.9

+6. ROLLBACK-BETA
+ACTION=ROLLBACK_BETA